-Matcha ( 抹茶) is created when the leaves from shade-grown green tea are hand picked then ground down to produce a wonderful bright green tea powder.
+In a nutshell, Matcha is created when the leaves from shade-grown green tea are picked then ground down to produce a wonderful bright green tea powder.

 Matcha first originated in China in the 8th Century and then made its way over to Japan in the 12th Century by the founder of Zen Buddhism, Myoan Eisai who brought tea seeds for cultivation.

 Matcha became popular with the samurai warrior class with monks giving Matcha to samurai as a pre-battle drink to increase energy and endurance.

 In the 16th Century, Sen No Rikyu was a great tea master who defined the rituals of the Japanese tea ceremony (otherwise known as Cha-no-yu) which then became well established as part of the Japanese culture.

 So tell me more about the health benefits of drinking Matcha